One person dead after vehicle fire on Basin Bridge; I-10 EB reopened after hours-long closure

 WHISKEY BAY - One person is dead after an overnight vehicle fire on the Atchafalaya Basin Bridge that left the Interstate closed for several hours.

 All lanes on I-10 eastbound were closed on the Atchafalaya Basin Bridge due to the fire, which was reported shortly after midnight Friday.
-Officials reported one person was confirmed to have died.
+Officials reported one driver was confirmed to have died.

 The bridge was closed for eight hours so officials could inspect the structure for possible damages.
 All lanes reopened shortly before 8:30 a.m. later Friday morning.